quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ~~~
 {
-    owner?:string = "local" | "remote", // can be left for bidirectionally negotiated parameters, e.g. ALPN
+    owner?:"local" | "remote", // can be left for bidirectionally negotiated parameters, e.g. ALPN

     dynamic_table_capacity?:number,
     dynamic_table_size?:number, // effective current size, sum of all the entries